mmomtchev/magickwand.js/README.md

 Both versions support synchronous and asynchronous multi-threaded operations with an identical API and identical TypeScript bindings.
 WASM requires `SharedArrayBuffer` (read about [COOP / COEP](https://web.dev/articles/coop-coep)).
 The Node.js native bindings also support OpenMP multithreading and SIMD instructions.

 The project is currently to be considered of beta quality, but it is actively developed and maintained because of it its special status as SWIG Node-API showcase project.
+It is a testament to SWIG Node-API's capabilities, namely producing a 400k C++ lines multi-threaded and dual-environment project out of 600 lines of SWIG code.

 It is feature-complete and it should be reasonably stable.
 The Node.js native version is designed to be well-suited for server-side use with an Express.js-like framework.
 It has been debugged for memory leaks and, and when only asynchronous methods are used, it should never block the event loop.
 See also [Security](#security).